khoinguyenminh/ACL_Code201/README.md

 Eg: `this is code block`.
 It was made by text between `` mark.

 And as you know the 5 of 10 biggest company is in technology department.
-So if you have good a code knowledge, you can hire a good job.
+So if you have good a code knowledge, you can apply to a good job.

 My favorite quote:
 > If you can't make it good, at least make it look good.